Cain Todd supervises 1 postgraduate research students. Some of the students have produced research profiles, these are listed below:

 Currently I am focussing on the nature of emotion and imagination with a view to outlining their roles in value judgement.
-As part of this project I am also working on buck-passing accounts of value, evaluative disagreement and relativism, the content of perceptual experience, the role of attention therein, and the nature of epistemic emotions.
+As part of this project I am also working on buck-passing accounts of value, evaluative disagreement and relativism, the phenomenology of evaluative experience, meta-cognition, and the nature of epistemic emotions.

 Articles & Book Chapters

 'Fiction and the Weave of Life' (OUP, 2007) by J. Gibson.
 Analysis 69 (2009): 594-6.

 'Values of Beauty: Historical Essays in Aesthetics' (CUP, 2005) by P. Guyer.
 The Philosophical Quarterly 57 (2007): 313-16.

 'Art and Intention: a Philosophical Study' (Oxford: Clarendon Press) by P. Livingston.
 The Philosophical Quarterly, 57 (2007): 153-56.

 'An Introduction to the Philosophy of Art' (CUP, 2003) by R. Eldridge.
 British Journal of Aesthetics (April 2005):

 'Recreative Minds: Imagination in Philosophy and Psychology' (OUP, 2002) by G. Currie and I. Ravenscroft.
 British Journal of Aesthetics (October, 2003):

 'The Transhistorical Image: Philosophizing Art and its History' (CUP, 2002) by P. Crowther.
 Philosophy in Review (October, 2003):

 From January 2011 I will be based at the University of Fribourg, Switzerland where I will be working on a 3 year research project 'Imagination, Emotion, and Value' which explores the role of imagination and emotion in judgements of value.